 If properly planned and executed Dubai Tourism will give you a glimpse of sunshine, the nomadic lifestyle, the luxurious lifestyle, and exuberant architecture at one place.
-This city is a proper mix of traditional and modern culture, where on one hand it is known for its conservative culture yet, on the other hand it also supports a rich, luxurious , glamour heavy lifestyle.
 The Dubai Mall is the live example of this contradiction.
 Do not forget to shop from some of the best outlets when in Dubai.

 How to Go to Dubai

 Read about the best & quickest routes to save time & money, as suggested by our travelers

 The best way to get into Dubai is via air.
 Dubai has the metropolis airport of the emirates.
 Flights land here from all countries.
 Some popular airports in Dubai are Al Maktoum International Airport that is 32km southwest Dubai in Jebel Ali.
 Second Airport is Dubai International Airport which is located in Dubai itself.
 Third airport is Sharjah International Airport which is located in Sharjah.
 Another airport is Abu Dhabi International Airport.

 It is located in Emirates of Abu Dhabi.
 All the above are international airports.